odioski/RADICO/ASCII ART.NFO.md

 ---

-## 🌟 The RADICO Banner: A Masterpiece Analysis
+## 🌟 The RADICA Banner: A Masterpiece Analysis

 ### 🎭 Artistic Choices Explained